Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Problem Setup and Proposed Method

 \subsection{Problem setup}

-As earlier stated, we consider the constrained multi-agent optimization problem introduced in \eqref{eq: dec_constrained}.
-In our setup, a set of $M$ interactive agents communicate over a communication network, and each agent has exclusive access to an objective function $f^v$ and constraint set $S^v$.
-The communication network is represented by a directed graph $\calG$.
-Note that our setup does not necessarily require a one-to-one correspondence between the objective terms, constraint sets, and the agents.
-Some nodes can still have composite objective functions and constraint sets, allowing fewer agents than the total number of objective terms or constraints.
-Some terms for different nodes can also be identical (shared).
-Alternatively, there can be agents with trivial objectives or constraints.
-We proceed by formalizing several general adopted assumptions:
+In our setup, $M$ agents interact over a directed network, each having a unique objective function and constraint set.
+We proceed by presenting the underlying assumptions:

 \begin{assumption}[Objectives and Constraints] The local objective functions $f^v$ are convex, differentiable, and $L-$smooth for a constant $L>0$.
-The constraint sets $S^v$ are closed and convex. \end{assumption} \begin{assumption}[Problem Feasibility] The optimization problem is feasible and achieves a finite optimal value $f^*$ at a regular optimal feasible solution $\bx^*$, that is, $f^*=f(\bx^*)= \frac{1}{M}\sum_{v=1}^M f^v(\bx^*)$. \end{assumption} \begin{assumption}[Gossip Matrices] The communication network is a connected directed graph $\calG= (\calV,\calE)$.
-This graph is static, i.e. it does not change over time.
-There exist two gossip matrices $\bW$ and $\bQ$ with a similar dimension and sparsity pattern to the adjacency matrix $\bA$ of $\calG$.
-We generally assume that $\calG$ contains self-loops, i.e. the diagonal elements of $\bA$, hence $\bW$ and $\bQ$, are nonzero.
-The matrix $\bW$ is with zero row sum, and $\bQ$ is with zero column sum.
-Moreover, we assume that $\ker(\bQ) = \ker(\bW^T)$.
-This assumption implies that $\calG$ is strongly connected~\cite{Pu2021}.
-In fact, it implies that there exists at least one node in the graph $\calG$ which is connected to all other nodes through a directed path, and reversely, every other node is connected to that node through a directed path. \end{assumption}
+The constraints $S^v$ are closed and convex. \end{assumption} \begin{assumption}[Problem Feasibility] The optimization problem is feasible and achieves a finite optimal value $f^*$ at a regular optimal feasible solution $\bx^*$, that is, $f^*=f(\bx^*)$ \end{assumption} \begin{assumption}[Gossip Matrices] The communication network, represented by graph $\calG$, is static, strongly connected, and contains self-loops.
+Two gossip matrices, $\bW$ and $\bQ$, exist with a similar sparsity pattern to the adjacency matrix $\bA$. $\bW$ has a zero row sums, while $\bQ$ has zero column sums.
+Similar to~\cite{Pu2021}, we assume that $\ker(\bQ) = \ker(\bW^T)$.